panemu/ngx-panemu-table/projects/demo/src/app/doc/localisation/index.md

 keyword: LocalisationPage
 ---

 Localisation is done by overriding functionalities in `PanemuTableService`.
-Please refer to `*ConfigurationPage` on how to set it up in regards with Angular Dependency Injection.
+Please refer to `*CustomizationPage` on how to set it up in regards with Angular Dependency Injection.

 The service accept Angular `LOCALE_ID` global variable.
 Changing the default local will affect Date and DateTime cell formatter.